When using Performance Analytics with domain separation you can collect domain-specific

 The collected score is recorded under the domain of the Run as user.

-When a user in a domain views a widget or scorecard, only scores from that user’s domain
+When a user in a domain views a widget or Analytics Hub, only scores from that user’s domain

-By default, configuration records from Performance Analytics content packs use the global
+By default, configuration records from Performance Analytics solutions use

 By using domain-specific configuration records, you can grant the pa_admin role to domain